 3. Wall-to-wall carpeting catches everythingevery piece of dirt and lint, every dead bug part, human skin cell, scab, booger, fingernail clipping, every mite and germthat you would otherwise be forced to mop up and remove from your floors if you cared enough about not living like a pig all the time.
 Think of the effort you'll save!

 4. Everything that manages to work its way through the carpeting is trapped by the rubber carpet padding, and stays there.
-Just stays there.
+Just.
+Stays there.
 Waiting.
 It waits.
 Is waiting.
 But you don't have to do a thing.
 It's just what happens.
-Meaning: no fuss!
+No fuss!

 5. Every single step someone takes on wall-to-wall carpeting jettisons little particles of stuff into the air that, believe me, you wouldn't even want to think about with your mind, let alone welcome into your body.
 All that stuff sort of hovers and floats around right in the air you breathe.
 Examine your air by the light of a sunbeam through a window sometime, if you don't believe me.